siravijbb/TweakScale/KNOWN_ISSUES.md

 # TweakScale :: Known Issues

+* The new KSP 1.9.x FTE-1 Drain Vale (ReleaseVale) is not being properly scaled.
+Only the size (and Mass) are scalable, the functionality is not.
+	+ See Issue [#102](https://github.com/net-lisias-ksp/TweakScale/issues/102) for details.
+* KSP 1.9.0 introduced a new glitch (still persisting on KSP 1.9.1) where any change on the Part's Resources are overriden on cloning.
+	+ This affects every Add'On that changes the Part's Resource.
+	+ This misbehaviour is fixed by installing [KSP Recall](https://forum.kerbalspaceprogram.com/index.php?/topic/192048-*).
+		- Users of TweakScale on KSP 1.9.x are advised to install KSP Recall immediatelly.
 * A change on the Add'On Binder demanded that only **one** Scale_Redist.dll be available on the whole installment.
 	+ Delete every single file called Scale_Redist.dll from every Add'On you have installed
 	+ Don't touch 999_Scale_Redist.dll on the GameData.
 This one must stay.